 good works -- This verse goes with verse 6.
 The

-fruit of righteousness is in reference to Mat 5-6, “Blessed are those who
+fruit of righteousness refers to Mat 5-6, “Blessed are those who

 hunger and thirst for righteousness, for they shall be satisfied.”
 There is

-much righteousness as we want; the more we hunger and thirst for it, the more
+much as we want; the more we desire, the more

-our righteousness produces, such as evangelism, feeding the poor, helping the
+our righteousness produces: evangelism, feeding the poor, helping the

-saints, being willing to take the last place for a better opportunity to
+saints, taking the last place for a better opportunity to

-serve, helping those in need, such as giving disaster relief.
+serve, helping those in need in disaster relief, just to name a few.
 There are so

 many things we could be doing in the world, so many suffering people who need